 Oxford CPD is a non-profit venture delivered primarily by anaesthetic consultants based at Oxford University Hospitals NHS Foundation Trust.
 We have deliberately kept prices as low as possible, and any monies raised are channelled directly back into developing the CPD days.
-Any excess funds generated will be used to enhance training opportunities for anaesthetic trainees in the Oxford Deanery.
+Any excess funds generated will be used to enhance training opportunities for anaesthetic trainees and consultants in the Oxford region.

 OXFORD CPD COMMITTEE